modmonhq/modmon-docs/docs/use-cases/self-hosting.md

 - Tunnels (such as Ngrok or Cloudflare Tunnel)
 - Secrets (such as Hashicorp Vault)
 - Monitoring (such as Prometheus, Grafana, etc)
+- And an unlimited number of other services from the community recipe library (WIP)

 We include these "big league" tools with simplified pre-configured setups and configs.